jiangl621/AZ/az-104/AZ Storage Account/AZ Storage Account.md

 - Incase primary regional disaster
 - **Is Not available for read or write access**

-Copeis data `sync` in primary or physical region.
+Copies data `sync` in primary or physical region.
 Copies data `async` in another region
 ![Alt text](image-18.png)